calorimetry header image

 A simple calorimeter used to measure the rise in temperature of water when a fuel such as alcohol is burned.

 Burning fuels is an exothermic reaction.
 We can use a simple calorimeter like the one shown opposite to calculate the enthalpy of combustion of a fuel such as ethanol or methanol.
-We can use the equation below to calculate the amount of heat energy that is transferred to the water from the burning fuel:
+We can use the equation below to calculate the amount of heat energy that is transferred to the water by the burning fuel:

 q = m x c x ΔT